pregHosh/MolCraftDiffusion/tutorials/README.md

 # Molecular Diffusion Tutorials

-This directory contains a series of tutorials for using the `MolecularDiffusion` package.
+This directory, available at `/tutorials`, contains a series of tutorials for using the `MolecularDiffusion` package.
 Each tutorial is self-contained in its own directory.

 ## Table of Contents